wtg/Shuttle-Tracker-Flutter/README.md

 # Flutter ShuttleTracker

-Flutter ShuttleTracker is a port for RPI ShuttleTracker, that utilizes the Flutter framework to create a cross-platform apps for iOS and Android.
-Flutter is an open-source UI software development created by Google.
+Flutter ShuttleTracker is a port for RPI ShuttleTracker that utilizes the Flutter framework for development.
+Flutter is an open-source UI software development kit created by Google that can be used to create apps for iOS and Android.

 ## Installing